 Things To Remember

 If you’ve done every step and your cat still hasn’t eaten, check if 24 hours have already passed since the time your cat stopped eating.
-If so, run to your vet immediately.
-This is not a time for dilly-dallying.
+If so, go to your vet immediately.
+This is not a time for delay.
+Hepatic lipidosis can quickly set in.
+This is a serious disease that typically requires hospitalization to recover.

 Never hesitate to reach out to your vet once the need arises because you won’t want to lose your pet cat just because you were trying to save money by not asking for help.